ajLapid718/TTP-PIS-Summer-2020-Assignment-0-Fundamentals-Of-JavaScript/10-sumOfNumsWithinARange/sumOfNumsWithinARange.md

 # 10-sumOfNumsWithinARange

-For this exercise (`sumOfNumsWithinARange.js`), you are tasked to write out solution code for a function titled `sumOfNumsWithinARange(nums)`.
+For this exercise (`sumOfNumsWithinARange.js`), you are tasked to write out solution code for a function titled `sumOfNumsWithinARange(nums, start, end)`.
 This function will take in three arguments.
 The first argument: an array of numbers titled `nums`.
 The second argument: a number titled `start` which indicates the floor of the range.
 The third argument: a number titled `end` which indicates the ceiling of the range.
 The business logic you provide should allow for tallying up all of the values in `nums` that fall between `start` and `end` (include values that are equivalent to `start` and include values that are equivalent to `end`).

 _In other words_: